 If consensus is not reached at any point in the discussion (whether a violation occurred or with regard to penalty), the case will be sent to a hearing board for resolution.

 If a report is made about a student who has violated the Honor Code previously, then a preliminary conference will be held for investigation only—to discuss the facts of the case and the evidence.
 The case must be sent to a hearing board for resolution.

 In a preliminary conference, the most severe penalty that can be assigned is failure in the course.
 During the preliminary conference, if the Dean is concerned that a particular case is egregious and a more severe penalty may be more suitable in regard to maintaining equitable penalties, she can refer the case to a hearing board for resolution.

 For more details about the preliminary conference process, see Honor Code Article III.

 When a case is referred to a hearing board for resolution, the consensus model that guides Preliminary Conferences no longer stands.
-A board comprised of 6 voting Honor Commission members, one or two faculty advisors (non-voting), one of the Co-Chairs of the Honor Commission (non-voting), and a Dean of Academic Advising (non-voting) will adjudicate the case.
+A board comprised of 6 voting Honor Commission members, one or two faculty advisors (non-voting), one of the Co-Chairs of the Honor Commission (non-voting), and a Dean of Academic Advising and StudenT Support Services (non-voting) will adjudicate the case.

-The Dean of Academic Advising who facilitated the Preliminary Conference will compile a report summarizing the conference and all relevant materials for the hearing board, and the faculty and student(s) involved will be invited to speak to the hearing board
+The Dean of Academic Advising and Student Support Services who facilitated the Preliminary Conference will compile a report summarizing the conference and all relevant materials for the hearing board, and the faculty and student(s) involved will be invited to speak to the hearing board